What is Cocaine Cut With? Adulterants & Cutting Agents

 Drug manufacturers and dealers often cut cocaine with other substances to increase their profits by enabling them to sell a higher volume of product.2

-The person who purchases cocaine may not be aware that they are buying cocaine cut with other substances.2 abstract This can place them at risk of using substances that can be harmful and possibly deadly.1,2
+The person who purchases cocaine may not be aware that they are buying cocaine cut with other substances.2 This can place them at risk of using substances that can be harmful and possibly deadly.1,2

 Can You Tell if Cocaine is Cut?